IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ## What is the average length of all *n* phonetic segments in the *ae* `emuDB`? {#sec:app-chap-useCases-q1}

 The first thing that has to be done to address this fairly simple question is to query the database for all *n* segments.
-This can be achieved using the `query()` function as shown in R Example \@ref(rexample:usecases-uc1query).
+This can be achieved using the `query()` function as shown in the R code snippet below.

 ```r